AdaCore/spark2014/docs/ug/spark_2014.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Global variables and nested packages which themselves contain state may be declared in the private part of a package.
-For each global variable and nested package state, it is mandatory to identify, using aspect ``Part_Of``, the abstract state of the enclosing package of which it is a constituent:
+For each such global variable and nested package state, it is mandatory to identify, using aspect ``Part_Of``, the abstract state of the enclosing package of which it is a constituent:

 .. code-block:: ada